cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 I believe I had already accepted the invitation to attend UC Santa Cruz when I would have another phone call with Leslie that would change my life.

-I got a call from her when I was grocery shopping.
-This was after she had left Valve, probably around April of 2013.
+<span id="lb-call" />I got a call from her when I was grocery shopping.
+This was
+after she had left Valve, probably around April of 2013.
 She spoke even more excitedly than usual.
 I had to stop shopping and walk over to a counter where there was a pen and some scrap paper.
 I started taking notes as she was telling me about this new business she was starting and wanted me to come with her.
 It was an educational technology company in Seattle.
 No name yet.
 She was the first employee, I would be the second.
 There was already enough angel funding for a year-ish of runway with a handful of employees.
 The business idea wasn't clear, but it would have something to do with helping educators find useful teaching resources on the Internet.
 I don't know if she used the phrase "iTunes for education" on the phone, but eventually that's how we would explain it.

 ## My First Startup Experience - LearnBIG